seva/AGA/Readme.md

         *   When this endpoint receives JavaScript code, it reads the `browser_controller.user.js` file from disk.
         *   It locates the predefined placeholder section (between `// --- INJECTED_BROWSER_CODE_START ---` and `// --- INJECTED_BROWSER_CODE_END ---`).
         *   It replaces the content between these markers with the received JavaScript code.
+        *   **Version Increment:** Crucially, it then finds the `// @version` line in the script's metadata block, parses the current version, increments the patch number (e.g., X.Y.Z to X.Y.Z+1, or X.Y to X.Y.1), and updates the `@version` line in the script content.
-        *   It saves the modified `browser_controller.user.js` file back to disk and returns a success/failure message.
+        *   It saves the modified `browser_controller.user.js` file (with injected code and incremented version) back to disk and returns a success/failure message.
     *   **API Contract:**
         *   `POST /command`: Expects `{"command": "string", "stdin": "string_or_null_or_omitted"}`.
 Executes shell command.
 Returns execution results.
         *   `POST /inject_code`: Expects `{"code_to_inject": "string_javascript_code"}`.
 Modifies the `browser_controller.user.js` file on disk.
 Returns success/failure.